MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/payables-how-suggest-vendor-payments.md

 ms.date: 06/06/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: eea34afbee429d14ab150894729cb4ea3843bb2b
+ms.sourcegitcommit: bec0619be0a65e3625759e13d2866ac615d7513c
-ms.openlocfilehash: 2085cc744c2ff3761937920cd893faab5a84dada
+ms.openlocfilehash: 384bc05b8f775859c9ca6d6ea4241efb63a9e69d
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 01/30/2018

 ---
-# <a name="how-to-suggest-vendor-payments"></a>How to: Suggest Vendor Payments
+# <a name="suggest-vendor-payments"></a>Suggest Vendor Payments
 In the **Payment Journal** window, you can use the **Suggest Vendor Payments** batch job to suggest payment lines.
 Lines for things like payments that are due soon, or payments where a payment discount is available, are suggested based on your settings.

 To benefit fully from suggested lines, you must first prioritise your vendors.
-For more information, see [How to: Prioritise Vendors](purchasing-how-prioritize-vendors.md).
+For more information, see [Prioritise Vendors](purchasing-how-prioritize-vendors.md).

 Vendor entries that are not **On Hold** are not included.